 You should replace your legacy system with a new more advanced one if an IT audit reveals things like your current system are built on ancient code that is filled with errors, or the security and performance are problematic, or the current service architecture no longer fulfills your needs.
 In these circumstances, it doesn’t make technical sense to fix the existing code piece by piece, because doing so will take a lot more time and be much more expensive than just building a new system from scratch.

 It’s worth noting that a thorough replacement of your entire legacy system won’t just improve your performance and security, but is also an opportunity to reassess your current processes and improve them or rearrange them in a way that is more efficient for the future.

 Refactoring a legacy system is the practice of changing the internal code without interfering with its external behavior.
 For example, if you have a code snippet that is responsible for a certain calculation, when it’s refactored, the code of the snippet is rewritten in a better cleaner way, but this snippet still serves the same calculation function.
 Refactoring does not require you to demolish your entire legacy system, which means you just need to spend your money on what needs refactoring while the rest of the system stays the same.

-Rewrite is similar to refactor in a way that it happens at the code level of your system, but the difference is, in a refactor, developers make micro-changes to clean up the existing code while with a rewrite, they throw almost everything away and rewrite the function afresh.
+Rewrite is similar to refactoring in a way that it happens at the code level of your system, but the difference is, in a refactor, developers, make micro-changes to clean up the existing code while with a rewrite, they throw almost everything away, and rewrite the function afresh.